 Paper patterns are included for you to trace or cut.
 This is helpful if you don’t have a printer or know how to download or print patterns online.

-What I like about this book is it has a great introduction that gives details about fitting doll clothes, choosing doll clothes fabrics, and how to master techniques that are useful when sewing doll clothes.
+What I like about this book is it has a great introduction that details fitting doll clothes, choosing doll clothes fabrics, and how to master techniques that are useful when sewing doll clothes.
 For instance, gathering a skirt, finishing a neckline, or using fold-over elastic.
 (Being reminded of the awesome role of fold-over-elastic in sewing was one of my big takeaways from this book!)

 If you’re new to sewing with a machine, though, you will need lessons or a beginner sewing book to teach you how to use your machine first.
-Overall, I’d rate this as a great book for confident beginners to more advanced sewists.
+Overall, I’d rate this as an excellent book for confident beginners to more advanced sewists.

 What’s different about this book, though, is it is aimed towards helping older children sew doll clothes.
-What this means is if you’re a true beginner (even an adult beginner) with no sewing experience and need to be led hand-by-hand when sewing, this will be perfect for you!
+If you’re a true beginner (even an adult beginner) with no sewing experience and need to be led hand-by-hand when sewing, this will be perfect for you!

 The book includes 22 projects for 18″ dolls and includes many more basics about learning to sew.
 For instance, how to use a pattern and a sewing machine, how to sew by hand, and even how to choose the beginner sewing supplies you’ll need.

 The projects are not all doll clothes; there are some easy-to-sew doll accessories such as a messenger bag, pillowcase, and DIY doll sleeping bag, for example.
 All in all, there are 14 outfits and 8 accessories, each marked with a difficulty level.

-While all of the other doll clothes patterns books I’ve listed are for 18″ dolls (geared towards American Girl), this book features clothes for soft dolls (think Raggedy Ann type), teddy bears, and more!
+While all of the pattern books I’ve listed are for 18″ dolls (geared towards American Girls), this book features clothes for soft dolls (think Raggedy Ann type), teddy bears, and more!
 As such, this is a great addition for sewists wanting to sew doll clothes for more unconventional dolls and stuffed friends.

 However, these patterns are not for true beginners.
 They are a bit more complicated, and there are minimal instructions at the beginning of the book.
-(They did give you a fair warning, though, by calling this the TWO-hour dolls’ clothes book!)
+(They gave you a fair warning by calling this the TWO-hour dolls’ clothes book!)
 Some of the patterns are so intricate and gorgeous and remind me of the doll clothes I had for my dolls in my childhood.

 The patterns are split up by season: Spring and Summer wear, Fall finery, and Winter attire.
 In total, there are 20 patterns for outfits.

-While this online accessibility is a nice feature if you’re tech-savvy, if you’re not or don’t have a printer, then this book will be useless to you.
+While this online accessibility is a nice feature if you’re tech-savvy, if you’re not or don’t have a printer, this book will be useless.
 I also cried a little on the inside when I printed out all 47 pages and went through what was undoubtedly a ton of ink.

 Sewing with knits can be challenging for beginner sewers, but the resulting outfits are so cute!
-Because knit outfits can stretch over a doll’s head and body, you don’t have to worry about buttons, Velcro, or other fasteners that may be difficult for younger children.
+Because knit outfits can stretch over a doll’s head and body, you don’t usually have to worry about buttons, Velcro, or other fasteners.

-Some patterns include a swimsuit, athletic gear, pajamas, dressy dresses, kimono cardigan, and even a circle scarf.
+Some patterns include a swimsuit, athletic gear, pajamas, dressy dresses, kimono cardigan, and a circle scarf.
 If you want a doll that will be dressed in the latest fashions, this book includes the most “trendy” and stylish outfits of the bunch.

 As the title says, this book provides patterns for dolls to “dress up” in.
-Who wouldn’t want their doll to also be able to dress like a mermaid, Cinderella, or a ballerina?
+Who wouldn’t want their doll also to be able to dress like a mermaid, Cinderella, or a ballerina?

 Furthermore, there are no colored photos with the instructions.
 Just a few diagrams or drawings.
-Some of the patterns, like the wedding dress, are very extensive and are not geared towards beginners, either.
+Some of the sewing patterns, like the wedding dress, are very extensive and are not geared towards beginners, either.